aalamri-stat6250/course-questions-wiki/week-09/README.md

 - Question (lzhao4−stat6250): DO loops process a group of statements repeatedly or once?
 - Answer (lzhao4-stat6250): DO loops process a group of statements repeatedly rather than once.
 - Question (cyuan10-stat6250): Are there any example of statement that can be used to combine DATA and PROC steps?
+- Question (aalamri−stat6250): What happens if you conjugate the DO loops with the "PROC" statement?
+- Answer (aalamri−stat6250):  SAS won't process it.